bickfordb/qa/readme.md

 ## Basic Usage

-Each project should have a test runner module which imports all of the test module which need to run and executing `qa.main()` when the module is invoked as the main module.
+Each project should probably have a test runner module which imports all of the test modules which need to run and executes `qa.main()` when the module is invoked as the main module.

 *runtests.py*